treker7/StarTracker/README.md

 # StarTracker

-Track the position of any astronomical object from any location on the Earth's surface.
+Tracks the position of any astronomical object from any location on the Earth's surface.

 Installation:
 ```